andrzej-tech/hastebin/README.md

 ## Backups:

 In default configuration of this container Redis backups data under /data.
+Simply backup:
+- appendonly.aof
+- dump.rdb
-Simply backup "appendonly.aof" and "dump.rdb" to different location.
+to different location.
 To restore copy it back.